jberentsson/Max-CMOS/source/projects/seidr.RandomOctave/README.md

 # seidr.RandomOctave

 ## Description
 This is a module that takes a note and randomizes the octave.
-To do this properly it' requires the velocity to detect when the original note has been deactivated.
+To do this properly it requires the velocity to detect when the original note has been deactivated.

 ### Inputs:
-1. Note
+1. (list) Note Velocity
-2. Velocity

 ### Outputs:
-1. Note
+1. (list) Note Velocity
-2. Velocity